The Happenings on Shaw Hill

 “Did something happen last night?”
 I looked out the window, toward the street.
 “Up on the Kennebec Road?”

 My face felt hot.
-“And do you think that was me?
-Who did it?”
+“And you think that was me?”

 Megan was leaning against the counter, she had her elbows on the counter, and she put her hand on the side of head and started rubbing her temples.
 She shook her head slowly.
-Tears were in her eyes.
+A tear ran down her cheek.
 “No,” she said.

 * * *

-An officer came to the house the next day and asked some questions.
+An officer came to the house the next day and asked more questions.
 I didn’t volunteer anything that would be incriminating.
 In fact, I lied to him several times.

 And I never lie.